 Broward, Miami-Dade, Monroe, Palm Beach

-FLOR500 is working with scientists across the state to identify 500 native wildflowers that were around when Ponce de Leon landed and named the state Florida.
+FLOR500 worked with scientists across the state to identify 500 native wildflowers that were around when Ponce de Leon landed and named the state Florida.
 The selection is divided into 8 regions (see map below) and represents the state's 67 counties.

-FLOR500 is recruiting 500 artists to participate in the project.
+FLOR500 asked 500 artists to participate in the project.
 Their work and descriptions from historians and scientists, along with photos and information about the flowers and their habitats will be featured online.

 500 Historic Figures / 500 Gardens